Why Am I So Angry All The Time? Hidden Causes & Solutions

 3. Challenge Cognitive Distortions: Learn to identify and refute irrational and negative thoughts that exacerbate anger.

-4. Emotional Regulation Techniques: Practice strategies like mindfulness, meditation, and deep breathing to improve emotional control.
+4. Emotional Regulation Techniques: Practice strategies like mindfulness, meditation, and deep breathing to improve control of anger.

 2. The Biological Reasons